 “I am really proud and can say on behalf of my board that clearly South Auckland is the breeding ground for several globally cutting edge health initiatives, including Gandhi Nivas and our mental health services.

-“I look forward to seeing these children in twenty years time, gainfully employed, perhaps enrolled in university, and contributing to our society.”
+“I look forward to seeing these children in 20 years time, gainfully employed, perhaps enrolled in university, and contributing to our society.”